jeromealmoguera/guessMyNumber/README.md

 # guessMyNumber
-I just learned this from online courses.
+I just learned this from an online course.
 It's so cool, yeah.